Caizhenxin/Caizhenxin/README.md

 - 🌱 I’m currently studying at Qinghai Nationalities University
 - 📫 You can connect me by email.
 My emial is 1372279952@qq.com or Idle.Mr.Xin@Gmial.com
 - Because I'm new here,any comments and suggestions are welcomed!!!
+> By the way, are you also curious about how to generate the list?

 ---
 <img align="right" src="https://github-readme-stats.vercel.app/api?username=Caizhenxin&show_icons=true&locale=en" alt="Caizhenxin" />